y-scope/clp/components/core/tools/scripts/lib_install/centos7.4/README.md

-These instructions are used to install the dependencies to build CLP.
-The same steps are used by our Docker containers.
+To install the dependencies required to build clp-core, follow the steps below.
+These same steps are used by our Docker containers.

 # Installing dependencies